 Cloud Coach is committed to best practices regarding your privacy.
-On 25 May 2018, the data privacy landscape will change as authorities from the European Union (EU) will begin enforcing the General Data Protection Regulation (GDPR).
-The GDPR expands and protects the rights of individuals and increases the obligations on businesses that collect personal data about individuals in the EU.
-The GDPR protects all EU citizens, no matter where the business is located.
+On 25 May 2018, authorities from the European Union (EU) began enforcing the EU General Data Protection Regulation (EU GDPR).
+The EU GDPR expanded and protects the rights of individuals and increases the obligations on businesses that collect personal data about individuals in the EU.
+The EU GDPR protects all EU citizens, no matter where the business is located.

-In order to support the regulations set forth in the GDPR, Cloud Coach is actively implementing GDPR processes.
+In order to support the regulations set forth in the GDPR and ensure compliance with data protection law, Cloud Coach has actively implemented data protection policies and processes.

 Here is additional information about GDPR.

-The General Data Protection Regulation is a fully re-written and updated data protection law for the European Union.
-It was created to simplify the current disparate laws across the EU that handle data privacy into a single regulation.
-This supports the EU’s digital single market strategy and strengthens the rights of individual citizens to control how their data is used.
+The EU General Data Protection Regulation is a fully re-written and updated data protection law for the European Union.
+It was created to simplify the disparate laws across the EU that handled data privacy into a single regulation.
+This supported the EU’s digital single market strategy and strengthened the rights of individual citizens to control how their data is used.

-GDPR focuses on how companies process personal data – meaning how companies use, store, collect and transfer personal data of an individual “in the EU” must comply with the law – not just EU citizens or businesses located in the EU.
+GDPR focuses on how companies process personal data – meaning how companies use, store, collect and transfer personal data of an individual “in the EU” or “in the UK”, as applicable, must comply with the law – not just EU or UK citizens or businesses located in the EU or the UK.

 Personal data covers any information related to an identified or identifiable individual (also called a “data subject”).
 Personal data includes any type of identifiable information, including gender, phone number, email address, mailing address, and online habits.

-For more information on the GDPR, you can visit the official EU GDPR website.
+For more information on the EU GDPR, you can visit the official EU GDPR website.

 Cloud Coach & GDPR